Bisimulations for Verifying Strategic Abilities with an Application to the ThreeBallot Voting Protocol: Conclusions

 {\bf Future Work.} We envisage several extensions of the present contribution.
 First, it is of interest to develop bisimulations for strategic properties of agents with perfect recall and bounded recall, as in many application domains agents do have some memory of past states and actions.
 Also for the verification of voting protocols, it is key to extend ATL$^*$ with epistemic modalities to express naturally properties of anonymity and confidentiality.
 We remarked that individual knowledge is expressible in the subjective semantics.
 However, no such result holds for the objective interpretation, nor common knowledge happens to be definable.
 Finally, we aim at automating and implementing the procedures described in this paper in a model checking tool for the formal verification of (electronic) voting protocols.

 \textbf{Acknowledgements.} F.~Belardinelli acknowledges the support of the ANR JCJC Project SVeDaS (ANR-16-CE40-0021).
-W.~Jamroga acknowledges the support of the National Centre for Research and Development (NCBR), Po\-land, under the project VoteVerif (POL\-LUX\--IV/1/2016).
+W.~Jamroga acknowledges the support of the National Centre for Research and Development (NCBR), Po\-land, under the project VoteVerif (POL\-LUX\--IV/1/2016) and PolLux/FNR-CORE project STV (POL\-LUX\--VII/1/2019).